My favorite childhood story, naturally, was about turn-of-the-century efficiency experts.

 Here, you’ll find essays and reflections on:

-• The absurdity of modern life — from generational workplace dynamics to blended family chaos
+• The absurdity and humor in modern life — from workplace dysfunction to blended family chaos — that are rarely acknowledged but always survived

-• The skills that translate across it all: diplomacy, emotional regulation, and an operations mindset
+• The parallels between parenting and management: both require diplomacy, emotional regulation, and an operations mindset

 This space is for: